joelPuronaho/FP_visualization_tool/README.md

 Clone the repository and open the directory in R-Studio.
 Then:

+**NOTE**: The real data has been removed from the repository.
+Add your own data, or ask sample data from the author.
+The path for the NUTS-2 forest data should be "data/forest/NUTS-2_averages/"

 1. Run the app through terminal with "Rscript FP_Visualization_App.R"
 2. Click the IP-address in "Listening on http://xxx.x.x.x:xxxx"
 3. The app opens in browser